-Simultaneously, Curtis began her involvement and service with the North Carolina Academy of Physician Assistants (NCAPA) on a trajectory that would take her up into the highest leadership positions within the American Academy of Physician Assistants, where she currently serves as Vice President and Speaker of the House of Delegates (HOD).
-Her NCAPA leadership includes a 3 year presidential term, a 20 year history as the North Carolina Chief Delegate to the AAPA House of Delegates, ongoing involvement with the North Carolina Medical Board to maximize PA practice opportunities, and leadership to create the NCAPA Health Committee.
-In support of PAs with impairment issues, she helped promulgate the gold standard legislation that created the North Carolina Physicians Health Program and inclusion of PA’s in this program.
+Simultaneously, Curtis began her involvement and service with the North Carolina Academy of Physician Assistants (NCAPA) on a trajectory that would take her up into the highest leadership positions within the American Academy of Physician Assistants, where she served as President from 2017-2018.
+Her NCAPA leadership includes a 3-year presidential term, a 20+ year history as the North Carolina Chief Delegate to the AAPA House of Delegates, ongoing involvement with the North Carolina Medical Board to maximize PA practice opportunities, and leadership to create the NCAPA Health Committee.
+In support of PAs with impairment issues, she helped promulgate the gold standard legislation that created the North Carolina Physicians Health Program and inclusion of PAs in this program.
 Curtis also served as the NCAPA Liaison to the North Carolina Physician’s Health Program (NCPHP) and served on their Compliance Committee and Board of Directors.

 In 1986, 1996, and 1997, Curtis received the NCAPA Award of Appreciation.
-In 2010 she received the NCAPA Outstanding Service Award and in 2013 she was named the Physician Assistant of the Year.
+In 2010 she received the NCAPA Outstanding Service Award, and in 2013 she was named the Physician Assistant of the Year.

-Nationally, Curtis is well known and highly visible as a speaker, writer, researcher and editorial board member.
+Nationally, Curtis is well known and highly visible as a speaker, writer, researcher, and editorial board member.
 Her work focuses on clinical topics such as otolaryngology, impairment, and obesity, as well as PA role issues such as regulatory updates, controlled prescribing, relationships with nurse practitioners, and the expanded numbers of women within the PA profession.
-She has been recipient of two HRSA federal grants on “Advancing Communication, Cultural Competency and Diversity” and “PAs Meeting Vulnerable Patients’ Health Literacy Needs.”
+She has been a recipient of two HRSA federal grants on “Advancing Communication, Cultural Competency and Diversity” and “PAs Meeting Vulnerable Patients’ Health Literacy Needs.”
 Curtis also served as a member of the Editorial Board of the Journal of the American Academy of Physician Assistants and the Journal of the North Carolina Medical Society.